Nabb Research Center for Delmarva History

 19. What can you discern about his or her lifestyle?

-This paper should not be shorter than 3 pages, nor longer than 5 pages, double-spaced, typed in 12-point, reasonable margins, and carefully proofread.
+This paper should not be shorter than 3 pages, nor longer than 5 pages, double-spaced, typed in 12-point Times New Roman, 1” margins, and carefully proofread.
 Please maintain a copy on disc.
 Clearly, you will need to write concisely to do justice to these documents in 5 pages.
 In addition to these text pages, please include:

 1. a clean, typed copy of each inventory you used, headed by the individual's name and the year of their death (you should have 2 typed inventories)

 2. a photocopy of the original inventory from the microfilm.

 3. a title page with your name, class, semester, and assignment title.

 Remember, the personnel at the Research Center are there to help you.
 If you don't know where to find something or are confused, ask someone!
 Keep in mind that you are working with primary source documents that have not been interpreted previously.
 These records were left behind by the original colonists of this region.
 You are writing original historical research!